LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 To me, radicalness means to find a solution to a problem by going back to the roots of the injustice (see more on [radicalness](RADICALNESS.md)).
 In an engineering context, much of the injustice occurs via the supply chains, somewhere far away from the deployment of clean energy products.

 Plants have roots.
 The roots of plants are some of the most intelligent parts of their systems as they investigate and make decisions separately yet connected to the larger organism.
-Therefore, I argue that **being a radical engineer also means to a critical thinker**.
+Therefore, I argue that **being a radical engineer also means to be a critical thinker**.
 Obviously and sadly, *critical theory* is a term barely stated as a core piece of a good engineer.

 ## The mining needed to sustain green technology
 Wind energy and solar require **7-18 times more minerals** per energy produced compared with fossil-fuel based equivalents (per unit of energy produced).
 To put the energy transition effort into context, the below quotes might help.